Home Schooling

 Home educated students must meet the same nonacademic and financial requirements as any other student participating in the activity.
 Fees and ability in sports, where there are cuts, apply.

-Ohio law may allow for some home school students to receive diplomas.
+Ohio law may allow for some home educated students to receive diplomas.
 Please see section 3313.6110 of the Ohio Revised Code.